luk27official/JEM234/docs/git_hooks.md

 done
 ```

+#### Update

-`Update` script is invoked after the `pre-receive` script finishes.
+The `Update` hook is invoked after the `pre-receive` script finishes.
 It is invoked separately for each pushed branch, so for three pushed branches, the `update` script is invoked three times.
 The same three arguments are passed to the script, but differently from `pre-commit`, `update` does not ready from the standard input.

+#### Post-Receive

-`Post-receive` script is invoked after a successful `git push` operation which means it may be used for post-push cleanup or notifications (typically e-mails).
+The `Post-receive` hook is invoked after a successful `git push` operation which means it may be used for post-push cleanup or notifications (typically e-mails).
 It does not receive any arguments, but like the `pre-receive` script, it may read the same values from standard input.

 ## Connection to CI/CD (bonus)